Sesame Chicken is tender and delicious with flavors of soy, garlic and ginger, brown sugar and sesame seeds. This dish is perfect served over rice.

 Instructions

-- Toss chicken with egg, cornstarch and soy sauce.
-Refrigerate 15 minutes.
+- Toss the chicken pieces with egg, 3 tablespoons cornstarch, and soy sauce.
+Refrigerate for 15 minutes.

-- Heat vegetable oil over medium-high heat.
-Add chicken in batches and stir-fry until browned and cooked through, about 5 minutes.
+- In a 10-inch skillet, heat the vegetable oil over medium-high heat.
+Add half of the chicken and stir-fry until browned and almost cooked through, about 5 minutes.
+Transfer the fried chicken to a bowl and repeat with the remaining chicken.

 Nutrition Information